brandondong/POE-LiveSplit-Component/README.md

 Load screen time removal and auto splitting for Path of Exile speedrunning.

 ## Auto Splitting
-Upon entering the first zone in an act for the first time (excluding Twilight Strand on Normal difficulty), the timer will automatically split.
-This can be used to track progress across acts without the inconvenience of having to manually trigger a split.
+The component can be configured to automatically split upon entering specific zones for the first time.
+This can be used to track progress across sections of the game without the inconvenience of having to manually trigger a split.
 Note that runs will most likely still have to be ended by the player as races typically do not end on zone entrances but on boss kills or reaching a specific level.

 [Demonstration](http://i.imgur.com/at31aiP.gif)